Flea (musician): Early life

 Michael Peter Balzary was born on October 16, 1962, in Melbourne, Victoria, Australia.
 He is of partial Hungarian and Irish descent.
 His father, Mick Balzary, an avid fisherman, often took him fishing.
-When Flea was four, his family moved to Rye, New York, US for his father's career.
+When Flea was four, his family moved to Rye, New York, U.S., for his father's work at the Australian consulate in New York.
 In 1971, his parents divorced, and his father returned to Australia.
-Flea and his sister Karyn stayed with their mother Patricia, who subsequently married jazz musician Walter Urban (1941–2011).
+Flea and his sister Karyn stayed with their mother Patricia, who subsequently married jazz musician Walter Abdul Urban, Junior (1941–2011).

 Flea's stepfather frequently invited musicians to his house for jam sessions.
 The family moved to Los Angeles, California, where Flea became fascinated by the trumpet.
 He attended private lessons taught by Jane Sager.
 He had no interest in rock music at the time, instead idolizing jazz musicians like Miles Davis, Louis Armstrong, and Dizzy Gillespie.
-Flea described his childhood home as violent; his stepfather was an aggressive alcoholic who eventually became involved in shootouts with police.
+Flea described his childhood home as violent; his stepfather was aggressive, had an alcohol addiction and eventually became involved in shootouts with police.
 Flea said: "I grew up being terrified of my parents, particularly my father figures.
 It caused [me] a lot of trouble later in life."
 To cope, Flea began smoking cannabis at 13, and became a daily user.

+When I was 12 years old, I'd go out 'til 4:00 or 5:00 in the morning, running the streets of Hollywood, looking for hustles, doing little crimes.

+When he was 13, after trick-or-treating, he saw kids running down the street in a panic, from his step-father, Walter Urban Jr., who had been firing a gun into the street and screaming, in his underwear, with blood on his face and torso.

 He was first called "Flea" as a teenager for his seeming inability to sit still, and the nickname stuck.
 Nicknamed Mike B. the Flea, he attended Fairfax High School, and was something of an outcast due to his taste in music.
-However, he soon met Anthony Kiedis, and after a brief confrontation (which involved Kiedis putting a loaded .44 Magnum to Balzary's head), the two became best friends.
+At the age of 15, he met Anthony Kiedis, and after a brief confrontation, the two became best friends.
 Kiedis recalled: "We were drawn to each other by the forces of mischief and love and we became virtually inseparable.
 We were both social outcasts.
 We found each other and it turned out to be the longest-lasting friendship of my life."

 Flea was introduced to rock music by Hillel Slovak, and particularly punk rock by Kiedis.
 Flea learned to play bass from Slovak, who shortly after asked him to be a bassist in his band, Anthym.
 Flea soon developed his own style and joined the group, but quit several months later to play for the punk rock outfit Fear.
 He then rejoined Slovak to form an intended one-off band: Tony Flow and the Miraculously Majestic Masters of Mayhem along with Kiedis and Jack Irons, all of them at the time inspired by the free funk band Defunkt and the hip-hop act Grandmaster Flash and the Furious Five.